harlan-zw/harlanzw.com/content/blog/2023-april.md

 As you'll know from the [last update](/blog/2023-march), we started the month in Ko Chang.

 For those interested in our route afterward:
-- Chanthaburi - A small and quite town with charm, known for its gemstones.
+- Chanthaburi - A small and quiet town with charm, known for its gemstones.
 - Pattaya - Caught up with some friends here to celebrate Thai New Year.
-- Krabi - Amazing rock formations would highly recommend the mangrove canoeing.
-Overall, touristy, wouldn't want to spend too long here.
+- Krabi - Amazing rock formations.
+Would highly recommend mangrove canoeing.
-- Koh Phi Phi - Tiny scenic island, but again touristy.
+- Ko Phi Phi - Tiny scenic island but very touristy.
 Think bucket cocktails for $4.
 - Khao Sok - Jungle, caves, lakes, monkeys and waterfalls.
 One of my favourite places in Thailand.
 - Chiang Mai - Super-chill and relaxed city.
 Great food, great people, great vibes.
 - Pai - Quite touristy with a hippy vibe.
 The surrounding nature is amazing.